-The Office of the Executive Director conducts project-specific coordination and implements the FAST-41 dispute resolution provisions to ensure successful implementation of permitting timetables for covered infrastructure projects.
-Initial examples of project-specific issues identified and addressed through the implementation of FAST-41 include:
+The Office of the Executive Director conducts project-specific agency and project sponsor coordination and implements the FAST-41 dispute resolution provisions to ensure successful implementation of permitting timetables for covered projects.
+Initial examples of projectspecific issues identified and addressed through the implementation of FAST-41 include:

-• Project sponsors have contacted the Executive Director for help with project specific issues, such as when: an agency did not respond to their questions; different staff within an agency provided contradictory responses; and different agencies working together on a project provided conflicting information.
-In these situations, my office has been able to step in when communication within and among agencies breaks down to facilitate and resolve a misunderstanding, disagreement, or dispute.

-- The Office of the Executive Director has helped address conflicting messages by ensuring headquarters and field offices coordinate and deliver consistent information to project sponsors. - The Office of the Executive Director worked with an agency whose inefficient internal review process was not in line with that agency's responsibilities under FAST-41.
-The corrected, more efficient process resulted in 6-8 weeks in time saved. - Multiple field offices from within a single agency recently coordinated with each other and, for the first time for a covered project, met with the project sponsor as one agency.
-Ensuring coordinated decision making among district and field offices facilitated information sharing and enhanced predictability for project sponsors. - The Office of the Executive Director has convened meetings with agencies facing unusual circumstances outside their control to identify and implement creative solutions to keep the permitting process on schedule while ensuring those agencies' statutory responsibilities are not in any way compromised.
+- Project sponsors have contacted the Executive Director for help with project specific issues-for instance, when an agency did not respond to their questions, when different staff within an agency provided contradictory responses, and when different agencies working together on a project provided conflicting information.
+In these situations, my office has been able to intervene when communication within and among agencies breaks down to facilitate and resolve a misunderstanding, disagreement, or dispute. - The Office of the Executive Director has facilitated conflict resolution between agency headquarters and field offices to coordinate and deliver consistent information to project sponsors. - The Office of the Executive Director worked with an agency whose inefficient internal environmental review process did not comply with the agency's responsibilities under FAST-41.
+The corrected, more efficient review process resulted in a 6-8 week shorter environmental review period. - Upon advice from our office, multiple field offices within a single agency performed a pre-meeting collaboration and, for the first time for a covered project, met with the project sponsor with one voice.
+Ensuring coordinated decision making among district and field offices facilitated information sharing and enhanced predictability for project sponsors. - The Office of the Executive Director has convened meetings with agencies facing unusual circumstances outside of their control to identify and implement creative solutions to keep the permitting process on schedule while ensuring that those agencies' statutory responsibilities are not compromised.